drupal 9 modules build

 5. Field Group

-Unlike Paragraphs or Field Collection, Field Group doesn’t muck about with your Drupal data model.
+Unlike Paragraphs or Field Collection, Field Group doesn’t muck about with your data model.
 But it does allow you to easily group like fields on forms for content creators.
 Again, this is a small enhancement in the grand scheme of things, but it makes the content creator’s user experience much improved!

 6. Pathauto